liferay/liferay-docs/devGuide/en/chapters/07-liferay-ide.markdown

 But while being agnostic is great, specially for more experienced developers who can reuse their existing knowledge, it can be overwhelming for newcomers.
 For that reason Liferay has also develped specific development tools that can be used to ease the learning curve when developing portlets with Liferay.
 The most significant of these tools is Liferay IDE, a fully featured Integrated Development Environment based on Eclipse.

 Liferay IDE is an extension for the Eclipse platform that supports development of plugin projects for the Liferay Portal platform.
 It is available as a set of Eclipse plugins installable from an update-site.
 The latest version supports developing 5 Liferay plugin types: portlets, hooks, layout templates, themes, and ext plugins.
-Liferay IDE requires the Eclipse Java EE developer package using either Galileo or Helios versions.
+Liferay IDE requires the Eclipse Java EE developer package using Helios or later versions.

 The first two sections below show how to install and set-up Liferay IDE within your environment.
 If you are using a copy of Liferay Developer Studio, which comes with Liferay Portal Enterprise Edition, you can skip directly to the section titled *Testing/Launching Liferay Tomcat Server* since it comes already preconfigured.